Fishing for beginners in Ontario

 Bait versus lures

-Once you know what you’re fishing for, you’ll need to decide whether you want to use bait or a lure.
 Baits and lures are both used to attract fish and encourage them to bite your hook, but you need to present the fish with something that’s appetizing.
-Baiting implies putting live bait, like worms on a hook.
+Baiting means putting live bait, such as worms, on a hook.

 Tackle box extras